fengwang/ceras/ReadMe.md

 auto error = cm.evaluate( test_data_of_784, test_data_of_10, batch_size );
 ```

-We can also calssify new samples:
+We can also make predictions from the new samples:

 ```cpp
 auto prediction = cm.predict( new_data_of_784 );